wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 = Manual installation =

-The manual installation method involves downloading our Upsell Order Bump Offer for WooCommerce and uploading it to your webserver via your favorite FTP application.
+The manual installation method involves downloading our Upsell Order Bump Offer for WooCommerce and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =